iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 The reader should consider the case when $T$ is a function mapping from $\mathbb R \mapsto \mathbb R$ as a single valued mapping.
 It can be viewed as a multi-valued mapping that always maps to a singleton set.
-The reader should realize that under this case the definition of a monotone operator means that the function is monotonically increasing (or equivalently non-increasing) on it's defined domain.
+$f: \R \rightarrow \R$ is an operator from a set to the set of singletons enumerating each element of the reals.
+In this case, the definition of monotonicity is equivalent to the function being monotone.

+The monotone relations specifies an inequality for direction of veoctor $y - x$ and the set of vector $v \in Tx, u \in Tx$.
+It's specifies that the vector $u - v$ lies in the positive half space defined via $x - y$.

 **Remarks**